Nasdaq Iceland: 1985–2006: Early history

-In 2006, OMX acquired ICEX and the name was changed to OMX Iceland.
+2007–present: Nasdaq Iceland

 Following Nasdaq's acquisition of OMX in 2007, the name was changed again, first to Nasdaq OMX Iceland and later to just Nasdaq Iceland.
 In 2010, the trading system was also changed to Nasdaq's trading system, INET.

 In the mid-2000s, the banking sector made up an increasingly large part of the Icelandic stock market.
 In June 2008, six banks (Kaupthing Bank, Landsbanki, Glitnir, Straumur Investment Bank, Exista and Spron) accounted for 87% of the weight of the OMXI15 index.
 As a consequence, the stock market collapsed during the Icelandic financial crisis in 2008.
 Kaupthing, Landsbanki and Glitnir were taken under state control by the Financial Supervisory Authority (FME) and trading in the stock market was suspended for three successive trading days on 9, 10 and 13 October.
 When trading resumed on 14 October 2008, the OMXI15 index closed down 77% compared with the closing level on 8 October 2008, while the broader OMXIPI index was down 67%.

 By the end of 2007, the total market value of the listed shares on Nasdaq Iceland was 2,570 billion ISK.
 By the end of 2009, that number had dropped to just 208 billion ISK and only 10 companies remained listed on the Nasdaq Iceland main list.
 The liquidity had also dried up and the turnover went from 3,122 billion ISK in 2007 to just over 50 billion ISK in 2009.
 In the 2010s, the turnover and the number of listed companies on Nasdaq Iceland increased again.
 In 2021, the turnover exceeded 1,000 billion ISK for the first time since the financial crisis and the number of companies on the main list had doubled to 20.
+At the end of February 2026, 27 companies are listed on Nasdaq Iceland's Main market and 5 on Nasdaq Iceland First North Growth Market, with the total market cap of 24 billion EUR.

+In 2022, Iceland was upgraded by FTSE Russell to Secondary Emerging classification and included in its Emerging Market indices.

+Listed bonds

+Fixed-income securities are also traded on markets operated by Nasdaq Iceland and include government and municipal bonds, covered and other bonds issued by financial institutions, and corporate debt securities.
+Nasdaq Iceland operates a sustainable bond market, listing green and other sustainable bonds as part of Nasdaq's Nordic Sustainable Debt framework.
+At the end of February 2026, 245 bonds were listed on the market, representing a total market value of EUR 26 billion.

 Listed companies

-As of 18 March 2025, the following 28 stocks are listed on the Nasdaq Iceland main market.
+As of 9 February 2026, the following 27 stocks are listed on the Nasdaq Iceland main market.